OctopusDeploy/docs/docs/packaging-applications/index.md

 ## Example Package

-One of the simplest examples of a package that is deployable by Octopus look like this:
+One of the simplest examples of a package that is deployable by Octopus looks like this:

 > hello-world.1.0.0.zip